Encharted Cook

 By: Jan Nunes

-Brown Sugar and Bourbon Glazed Ham is a smoked spiral-cut ham smothered in a sweet and tangy glaze that you can make in minutes.
+Brown Sugar and Bourbon Glazed Ham is a smoked spiral ham with a sweet-tangy glaze of brown sugar, bourbon, honey & spices.

 Print Share Pin Email